ksandom/exbox/containerManagement/kubernetes/simple/README.md

 # Kubernetes test cluster

-State: Still playing.
+State: Working.

 This variant is based on [this tutorial](https://blog.alexellis.io/kubernetes-in-10-minutes/).
+It creates a vanilla kubernetes clusters running a master/node and a node.
+You can uncomment nodes in the Vagrantfile to get more nodes in the cluster.

 ## How

-* Run `./precache` to do all your big downloads only once.
+### To start

 * Run `vagrant up` to get the virtual machines.

-* Next steps to be written as it gets closer to its final state.
+### Test

+* vagrant ssh node1
+* `kubectl get all --namespace=kube-system`